TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 {{< /gallery >}}

-This seems pretty good, but writing this article I did notice that the common-mode range is 2 volts under the AES3 spec but I doubt it's going to cause massive issues for the prototype and I probably won't be swapping it for something else for part 2.
+This seems pretty good, but writing this article I did notice that the common-mode range is 2 volts under the AES3 spec, but I doubt it's going to cause massive issues 🧨 for the prototype and I probably won't be swapping it for something else for part 2.

-The [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf) also have a brother, the [AM26LV31](https://www.ti.com/lit/ds/symlink/am26lv31.pdf) a `Low-Voltage High-Speed Quadruple Differential Line Driver` which has pretty much the same specs but goes into the other direction:
+The [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf) also has a brother, the [AM26LV31](https://www.ti.com/lit/ds/symlink/am26lv31.pdf) a `Low-Voltage High-Speed Quadruple Differential Line Driver` which has just about the same specs but goes into the other direction:

 ![AM26LV31 Logic diagram](images/chrome_2025_03_20_11-27-50_OS4d4oYBDK.png)

-While writting this article I say things as tho they are obvious and the only option.
+> While writting this article I say things as tho they are obvious and the only option.
 Truth is until very late into the project I was extremly unsure about the electronics.
 At the time, I was struggling getting a signal in/out from real hardware and I was suspecting these circuit more and more.

-This lead me down the path of trying to reverse-engeenier the electrical side of a proprietary protocol with nothing but google image.
-After much research I stumbled onto the [Klark Teknik DM80-Ultranet](https://www.thomann.fr/klark_teknik_dm80_ultranet.htm) an ultranet expention card for the [DM8000](https://www.klarkteknik.com/product.html?modelCode=0829-AAC).
-What was really interesting was the very nice, high resolution, top view of the pcb.
+All of this uncertainty lead me down the path of trying to reverse-engineering the electrical side of a proprietary protocol with nothing but google images 🖼.
+After much research, I stumbled onto the [Klark Teknik DM80-Ultranet](https://www.thomann.fr/klark_teknik_dm80_ultranet.htm) an Ultranet expansion card for the [DM8000](https://www.klarkteknik.com/product.html?modelCode=0829-AAC).
+What was fascinating was the very nice, high resolution 🔍, top view of the pcb.

-After loading the image into gimp I began tracing out connections and with the help of [The ultimate SMD marking codes database](https://smd.yooneed.one/) I managed to get the information I was looking for:
+After loading the image into gimp I began tracing out connections and with the help of [The ultimate SMD marking codes database](https://smd.yooneed.one/), I managed to get the information I was looking for:

 {{<gallery>}}
 images/15667910.jpg